geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 # ComfyUI-outputlists-combiner

 Did you know that ComfyUI supports so called output lists which tell nodes downstream to execute multiple times within the same run?
-Notice how this output lists emits four strings and causes the KSampler to run four times:
+Notice how this output list emits four strings and causes the KSampler to run four times:

 https://github.com/user-attachments/assets/303115d3-7c28-42e8-bb52-d02e7cc1022b

 *Wait, what?*

-Yes, I didn't know about it either.
+Yeah, I didn't know about it either.
 Apparently everytime you see the symbol `𝌠` it's an [output list](https://docs.comfy.org/custom-nodes/backend/lists).
 This feature seems very underutilized but it allows values to be processed sequentially without weird workarounds (like for-loops, increment counters or external python scripts) which makes them perfect for prompt combinations and XYZ-gridplots.
 I always found grids a hazzle in ComfyUI whereas they were straightforward in Automatic1111.
-Mist custom nodes either require a lot of manual work or you have to use some extra-special nodes (like custom KSamplers).
+Most custom nodes either require a lot of manual work or you have to use some extra-special nodes (like custom KSamplers).
 This project tries to make good use of output lists, integrate well with the ComfyUI's paradigm and finally makes XYZ-gridplots easy to use again.

 **Features**

 ![Full Example](/media/FullExample.png)

-* OutputList Combinations: create all possible combinations of multiple lists, e.g. prompt combinations, image size variants
+* **OutputList Combinations:** create all possible combinations of multiple lists, e.g. prompt combinations, image size variants
-* Formatted String: insert variable placeholders to create custom prompts, e.g. `a {animal} with a {colored} hat`, filename prefixes
+* **Formatted String:** insert variable placeholders to create custom prompts, e.g. `a {animal} with a {colored} hat`, filename prefixes
-* Inspect Combo: connect to a COMBO input (like sampler or scheduler) and retrieve all values as a string list, e.g. sampler+scheduler testing, copy+paste model names
+* **Inspect Combo:** connect to a COMBO input (like sampler or scheduler) and retrieve all values as a string list, e.g. sampler+scheduler testing, copy+paste model names

 ## Installation